strayMat/causal-ml-course/slides/po_reminder_and_dags.typ

   - Advanced statistical point of view @wager2024causal ]

-#new-section-slide("Framing: How to ask a sound causal question")
+= Framing: How to ask a sound causal question

 //lalonde example from the book (I am less fan of no intervention examples).

 /* #slide(